emse-sas-lab/SCAbox/docs/sources/tuto/acquisition.rst

   This command prints all the FIFO content.
 The default SCAbox FIFO depth is **8192**.

 .. note::
-  With sensors running @200 Mhz we can monitor the leakage for a duration of 40µs.
+  With sensors running at **200 MHz**, we can monitor the leakage for a duration of **40µs**.
 You can increase the FIFO depth and reduce the sensor sampling frequency to increase the acquisition duration.

 2. Cropped acquisition